We often talk about how to make your house a home, but how do you make your Garden Building one?

 Installing Utilities in Your Garden Building

-Now you might (we hope) be eyeing up your storage shed and thinking about transforming it.
+Now you might (we hope) be eyeing up your shed or summerhouse and thinking about transforming it.
 Whether you’re looking to install a toilet or electrics – utilities open up a world of options.

 Once you get water to your shed you can install wifi, a toilet, or even a shower.
 As for electrics, you’ll need to have a clear plan of what you intend to use your garden building for.
 This way, you can make sure you have the correct number of sockets in the right places.

-You can also save yourself some coin by connecting to your mains electricity and water, if possible.
-But one of the biggest time and money-savers will be simply planning ahead.
+You can also save yourself some cash by connecting to your mains electricity and water at the same time.
+One of the biggest time and money-savers will be simply planning ahead.
 Know what you want and where, and you’ll save on the installation cost.